back

 Letta (formerly MemGPT) pioneered the recall/archival memory swap and remains the strongest reference point for hosted multi-agent memory.
 Mem0 targets memory-as-a-service for production agents and has the cleanest REST surface in the category.
 Zep offers enterprise-grade session storage layered on Postgres and is probably the right call for any team that needs row-level ACLs, audit logs, and SOC2-style compliance from day one.
 Cognee leads on knowledge-graph-first memory and is the closest cousin to brainctl in spirit.
 LangGraph's checkpointer is the right answer for teams already invested in LangChain's runtime.
 CrewAI and AutoGen both ship first-party memory layers and are the path of least resistance inside their respective frameworks.
 The built-in memory features in ChatGPT and Claude shape end-user expectations and quietly set the floor for what users assume an agent should remember.

-None of these are wrong. brainctl does not try to be a better Letta or a better Mem0; it tries to be the answer for a specific design corner that the rest of the field does not occupy: local-first SQLite as the only required infrastructure, six typed memory stores instead of a flat or two-tier model, AGM belief revision with a full collapse audit instead of last-write-wins, and a three-phase dream cycle that actively generates hypotheses during quiet hours.
-If you need any of those four things and you also need MIT licensing and zero hosted dependencies, brainctl is the answer.
+None of these are wrong. brainctl does not try to be a better Letta or a better Mem0; it tries to be the answer for a specific design corner that the rest of the field does not occupy: local-first SQLite as the only required infrastructure, seven typed memory stores with all three of Tulving's episodic / semantic / procedural types as first-class data models, AGM belief revision with a full collapse audit instead of last-write-wins, an eight-phase consolidation pipeline that actively generates hypotheses during quiet hours, and a chain-canonical agent-to-agent marketplace built on top of the memory primitives.
+If you need any of those five things and you also need MIT licensing (Apache 2.0 on the marketplace components) and zero hosted dependencies, brainctl is the answer.
 If you need anything the others ship that brainctl does not — managed multi-tenant hosting, enterprise audit tooling, framework-native ergonomics — use them.
 The design space brainctl occupies is underpopulated, not contested.

 economics: why a token